-During a 75-minute in-class workshop, a Writing Center consultant will lead students through one of our skill-focused workshops (available both online and in-person).
+During a 75-minute in-class workshop, a Writing Center consultant will lead students through one of our skill-focused workshops, either in-person or online.
 These interactive workshops cover a range of writing, reading, research, interpretation, and analysis skills.
 Faculty members are invited to request up to two workshops in each course section per semester.

 To request an online or in-person workshop, complete the form at the bottom of this page.

-For the Spring 2022 semester, we are offering the following workshops both online and in-person.
+We are able to offer the following workshops both online and in-person.
 We welcome you to review the workshop descriptions and lesson plans.

 - Analyzing Case Studies

 - Analyzing Texts

 - Controlling an Argument with Topic Sentences

 - Cover Letters